bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

 !!! note Enable Environment
     The **Enable Environment** checkbox will be disabled if an Organization has not been added to the Gateway.

-## View Your Product in the API Directory
+## View your Product in the API Directory

 Find your API in the **API Directory**.